 - Strategy for harnessing solar energy on the moon

 Professor Jeffrey Gordon of Ben-G ni iurion University has developed a feasible strategy for harnessing solar energy on the Moon.
 He has been invited to present his plan to NASA.
 He believes his solution is affordable and could cost as little as $10 billion.
 He has published a paper in New Space discussing his plan.
-He believes that a lunar civilization of 20-22 TW could be built by mid-century.
+He believes that a lunar civilization of 20-22 TW could be built by the mid-century.

 This plan would allow scientists to study how solar energy works on the Moon, as well as how the lunar environment affects solar cells.
 He has taken into account the Moon’s near-zero tilt and its smaller diameter compared to Earth.
 He has also considered the Moon’s lack of atmosphere.